ceteongvanness/VSTS-DevOps-Labs/eclipse/e2eeclipse/readme.md

         session.setAttribute("driverFeeTotal", totalDriverFee);
     ```

-1. Commit your changes by right clicking the file and selecting Team->Commit.
+1. Save the file.
+Commit the changes by right clicking the file and selecting Team->Commit.
 Enter "Fixing totals bug #{ID of bug}" as the commit message.
 By putting the # symbol followed by an ID of a work item in a commit message, VSTS will automatically associate the work item with the commit when it's pushed to VSTS.
-In the example of the screenshot, the ID is #698.
+In the example of the screenshot, the ID is #26105.
 Click "Commit and Push" to push the changes to VSTS.

     ![Commit and Push](images/eclipse-newcommit.png)